theBowja/genshin-db/readme.md

 There are various ways you can add `genshin-db` to your project.

 ### Node

+Install a Node version that is still supported.

 Install this package into your project with:
 ```cmd